Care and Conservation of Historic Architectural Tiles

 Ceramic can be very stable, but like other building materials it's vulnerable to structural defects and surface damage.

-For more information on the conservation of tiles and the specialist area of mosaics, see the Earth, Brick and Terracotta volume of Historic England’s Practical Building Conservation series, and the Further Reading at the end of this section.
+For more information on the conservation of tiles and the specialist area of mosaics, see the Earth, Brick and Terracotta volume of Historic England’s Practical Building Conservation series, and the list of references for further reading.
 For information on roofing tiles, see the Roofing volume in the same Practical Building Conservation series.